Skip to main content

 System Introduction

-• 30-second fast startup of KlipperScreen
+• 30-second fast boot of KlipperScreen

 • Pre-installed services such as Klipper, RRF, Mainsail, Fluidd, Moonraker, and KlipperScreen